Aboobaker Osman Mitha: Betrayal by Lt Gen Gul Hassan

 Mitha was Quartermaster General at the GHQ when he was prematurely retired by the civilian Chief Martial Law Administrator, Zulfikar Ali Bhutto, in December 1971.
-He was just over 48 years old at the time.
-Lt General Gul Hasan added Mithas name to a list of officers whose retirements were announced by Zulfikar Ali Bhutto in his first speech as president on 20 December 1971, four days after the end of the Indo-Pakistani War of 1971.
-His sacking came as a surprise to Mitha as he had no hand in the Officer's Revolt at Gujranwala or the hooting down of General Abdul Hamid Khan (Chief of Staff) at a GHQ meeting.
+He was around 48 years old at the time.
+Lt General Gul Hasan added Mitha's name to a list of officers whose retirements were announced by Zulfikar Ali Bhutto in his first speech as president on 20 December 1971, four days after the end of the Indo-Pakistani War of 1971.
+His sacking came as a surprise to Mitha as he had no hand in the Officers' Revolt at Gujranwala or the hooting down of General Abdul Hamid Khan (Chief of Staff) at a GHQ meeting.

-Perhaps the fact that Mitha's wife was a Bengali Christian woman worked to his disadvantage.

 According to Mitha, the same Gul Hasan who got him sacked had saved then-Brigadier Muhammad Zia-ul-Haq from being sacked.
 Brigadier Zia was in Jordan and the year was 1971.
 Gen Yahya Khan received a signal from Maj Gen Nawazish, the head of the Pakistan military mission in Amman, asking that Zia be court martialled for disobeying GHQ orders by commanding a Jordanian armoured division against the Palestinians, as part of actions in which thousands were killed.
 That ignominious event is known as Operation Black September.
 It was Gul Hasan who interceded for Zia and Yahya Khan let Zia off the hook.